 In order to get uniform growth both horizontally and vertically, some regulation mechanism has to be employed.
-For this, we use a regular tree grammar producing unary terms over the symbols w_1, w_2, h_1 of rank 1 and h_2, wh_2 of rank 0 such that the terms without parentheses belong to the string language of the regular expression $w_1^(w_2h_1h_1^h_2|wh_2)$.
-Symbols w_i specify the width and symbols h_j the height of the pattern, symbols x_1 the internal growth and symbols y_2 the border construction, with symbol wh_2 for the special case that no vertical growth is to take place.
+For this, we use a regular tree grammar producing monadic terms over the symbols $w_1, w_2, h_1$ of rank 1 and $h_2, wh_2$ of rank 0 such that the terms without parentheses belong to the string language of the regular expression $w_1^(w_2h_1h_1^h_2|wh_2)$ .
+Symbols $w_i$ specify the width and symbols $h_j$ the height of the pattern, symbols $\sigma_1$ (i.e., symbols with the index 1) the internal growth and symbols $\sigma_2$ the border construction, with symbol $wh_2$ for the special case that no vertical growth is to take place.
 These control terms are then used as input for a top-down tree transducer that consumes in each step the first symbol of the term and copies the rest of the term identically to all newly introduced states.
-The rules of the transducer are shown in Figures 6-10, in the same pictorial representation as above, and with grey squares representing the named transducer states.
+The rules of the transducer are shown in Figures 6-10, in the same pictorial representation as above, and with grey squares representing the named transducer states: this is achieved by expanding the algebra in such a way that it interprets the states as constants.
+This approach yields a full visual interpretation of nonterminal trees and therefore also a pictorial representation of derivations.
+For rules, an additional point of reference is needed to relate the position of the left-hand-side to the position of the right-hand-side; in Figures 6-10 this point is represented by a magenta plus symbol.

-Fig. 5.
-Typical derivation sequence for a key pattern
+Figure 5: Typical derivation sequence for a key pattern

-Fig. 6.
-Transducer rules to start a computation from the initial state
+Figure 6: Transducer rules to start a computation from the initial state